V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 The SKR Pro is a 32bit 6 driver board with 6 easily controllable ports running at 12-24V.
-Beyond the basics there are loads of extra pins, options for two different power supplies at two different voltages, WiFi Ports, future expansion port for USB, and the Trinamic TMC series of drivers are all prewired into the board so there are no extra wires needed.
+Beyond the basics there are loads of extra pins, options for two different power supplies at two different voltages, WiFi Ports, future expansion port for USB, and the Trinamic TMC drivers with digital current control.

 **Want to Buy one?**